Anuj-Kanada/Usefull-Linux-command/README.md

 - chmod - Command to change file permissions
 - chown - Command for granting ownership of files or folders
 - ifconfig - Display network interfaces and IP addresses
+- traceroute - Trace all the network hops to reach the destination